-Tooth decay is usually the cause of tooth aches.
-A tooth ache is a sign of decay, abscess or inflammation inside the tooth or of the gum.
+Tooth decay is usually the cause of toothaches.
+A toothache is a sign of decay, abscess, or inflammation inside the tooth or of the gum.
 The main cause of tooth decay is plaque.
 Plaque is a film of mucus and bacteria deposited on the teeth that encourages the development of dental caries.
-Dental caries is also known as tooth decay or a cavity.
-It is an infection which is bacterial in origin, that causes demineralization of the tooth surface.
+Dental caries are also known as tooth decay or a cavity.
+It is an infection that is bacterial in origin, that causes demineralization of the tooth surface.

 What causes tooth decay?

-Tooth decay is usually caused by a sticky film of food residue, saliva and bacteria that accumulate on teeth.
-The bacteria feeds on the sugars and starches from food we eat.
+Tooth decay is usually caused by a sticky film of food residue, saliva, and bacteria that accumulate on teeth.
+The bacteria feed on the sugars and starches from the food we eat.
 These bacteria produce an acid that can destroy the enamel, which is the protective surface of the tooth.
 When the decay advances. it leads to deep cavities that allow bacteria to enter the pulp deep within the tooth, and eventually leads to a painful dental abscess.
-It is called a tooth abscess, when pus has accumulated in a cavity on the interior of the tooth.
+It is called a tooth abscess when pus has accumulated in a cavity on the interior of the tooth.

 Tooth decay invariably requires treatment by a dentist, but you can use a variety of natural home remedies to relieve pain while dental treatment takes effect, and even prevent it by performing these simple actions, which will keep the teeth healthy.

-Brush your teeth at least twice a day and floss it to remove food particles from between your teeth.
+Brush your teeth at least twice a day and floss them to remove food particles from between your teeth.

 Minimize the consumption of refined carbohydrates.
 Such foods promote plaque formation and raise acid levels in the mouth.